marcosmoraisjr/marcosmoraisjr/README.md

 3. **Successful Implementation of the WinThor Management System**: I successfully implemented the WinThor management system from TOTVS.

-4. **Creation of a Corporate Portal**: I developed a Corporate Portal that increased conversion by 30%.
+4. **Creation of a Corporate Portal**: I developed a Corporate Portal (Enterprise) that increased conversion by 30%.

 5. **Collaboration on Management Systems**: I also collaborated on the development of the management system for clinical analysis laboratories (GENESIS) and the design and implementation of a Commercial Management System (FUSION WEB).